fsi-tue/eei/README.md

 ### `metas.php`

 Since the email address is not supposed to be public, it is stored in a separate file that is not tracked by git.
-Only an administrator can perform this step.
+Only an administrator can perform this step on the host where EEI is hosted.

 To add / edit an email address, add / edit the following line in `metas.php`: